chkr1011/Wirehome.Packages/wirehome.device_adapters.cc_tools.button/1.0.0/description.md

+# Summary
-This adapter exposes a pin of a CCTools board as a binary input.
+This adapter exposes a pin of a CCTools board as a button.